revaturelabs/interviewquestions/Python/Python-Functions & Array/Array.md

 <details><summary> <b>Show Answer</b> </summary>

 - Python does not have built-in support for Arrays.
-- But, In python Lists can be used instead of Arrays.
+- But in python, Lists can be used instead of Arrays.

 **Example**: